quickwit-oss/tantivy/doc/src/index-fileformats.md

 #### File `.posidx`
 This file is organized in 3 parts:
-- Part 1: list of number of bytes used to decompress bitpacked blocks.
-Number of bytes is stored as an **usize**.
+- Part 1: list of number of bytes used to decompress bitpacked blocks, stored as an **u8**.
 There is one usize per compressed block.
 - Part 2: list of offsets for every 1024 compression blocks.
 An offset is stored as an **u64**.
 - Footer: number of long splits stored as an **u32**